containers/podman/API.md

 <div style="background-color: #E8E8E8; padding: 15px; margin: 10px; border-radius: 10px;">

 method GetPodsByContext(all: [bool](https://godoc.org/builtin#bool), latest: [bool](https://godoc.org/builtin#bool), args: [[]string](#[]string)) [[]string](#[]string)</div>
+GetPodsByContext allows you to get a list pod ids depending on all, latest, or a list of pod names.
+The definition of latest pod means the latest by creation date.
+In a multi- user environment, results might differ from what you expect.
 ### <a name="GetVersion"></a>func GetVersion
 <div style="background-color: #E8E8E8; padding: 15px; margin: 10px; border-radius: 10px;">